tokaahmed345/Glowvana/README.md

 <h1>🌟 Glowvana – Skincare Routine App</h1>

 <p>
-Glowvana is a Flutter mobile app designed to help users build personalized skincare routines based on their skin type (dry, oily, or normal).
+Glowvana is a Flutter mobile app designed to help users build personalized skincare routines based on their skin type (dry, oily, or combination).
 It offers daily morning ☀️ and night 🌙 steps, recommends suitable products, tracks user progress, and allows users to view or create custom face masks.
 </p>

 <hr>